Brain-reading: Natural images

 In 2008 IBM applied for a patent on how to extract mental images of human faces from the human brain.
 It uses a feedback loop based on brain measurements of the fusiform gyrus area in the brain which activates proportionate with degree of facial recognition.

 In 2011, a team led by Shinji Nishimoto used only brain recordings to partially reconstruct what volunteers were seeing.
 The researchers applied a new model, about how moving object information is processed in human brains, while volunteers watched clips from several videos.
 An algorithm searched through thousands of hours of external YouTube video footage (none of the videos were the same as the ones the volunteers watched) to select the clips that were most similar.
 The authors have uploaded demos comparing the watched and the computer-estimated videos.

+In 2017 a face perception study in monkeys reported the reconstruction of human faces by analyzing electrical activity from 205 neurons.

+In 2023 image reconstruction was reported utilizing Stable Diffusion on human brain activity obtained via fMRI.

+In 2024, a study demonstrated that images imagined in the mind, without visual stimulation, can be reconstructed from fMRI brain signals utilizing machine learning and generative AI technology.

+Another 2024 study reported the reconstruction of images from EEG.

 Lie detector

 Brain-reading has been suggested as an alternative to polygraph machines as a form of lie detection.
-Another alternative to polygraph machines is blood oxygenated level dependent functional MRI technology (BOLD fMRI).
+Another alternative to polygraph machines is blood oxygenated level dependent functional MRI technology.
 This technique involves the interpretation of the local change in the concentration of oxygenated hemoglobin in the brain, although the relationship between this blood flow and neural activity is not yet completely understood.
 Another technique to find concealed information is brain fingerprinting, which uses EEG to ascertain if a person has a specific memory or information by identifying P300 event related potentials.